 - Responding to change over following a plan

-This means that people’s personal qualities and their interaction are much more critical to your success.
+This means that people’s personal qualities and their interactions are much more critical to your success.
 This is the opposite of project management methodologies where it is not the people that matter but the processes, documents, and tools.

-This means that it is better for you to get along well with your clients, to understand their dynamically changing requirements, to make the necessary changes than to rely on contracts and legal relationships.
+This means that it is better for you to get along well with your clients, to understand their dynamically changing requirements, and to make the necessary changes than to rely on contracts and legal relationships.